Best Superfoods For a Healthy Diet

 Mostly only marked as organic and USDA approved.
 It is a tasty way to add some healthy vitamins and nutrients into your diet, and it is also an excellent way to make snack time a little healthier too!
 They are definitely best when thrown into your shake and blended–not much work, just throw them in the blender!

 It has a mild and slightly bitter taste.
 It is easily masked when mixed with your shakes, drinks, yogurt or breakfast bowls.
 This supplement is affordably priced.
 It comes in several price options, depending on the brand you choose.

 How nutrient-dense is this food?

-Scientists are in the beginning stages of identifying specific criteria that can be used to officially label a food as a “superfood.”
-The criteria that researchers have shown holds the most validity in that superfoods are nutrient-dense.
+Scientists are beginning to identify specific criteria that can be used to label a food as a “superfood officially.”
+However, the criteria that researchers have shown holds the most validity in that superfoods are nutrient-dense.
 They have defined nutrient-dense foods as those that provide 10% or more of the daily value of disease-fighting nutrients, including potassium, protein, fiber, iron, calcium, riboflavin, thiamin, niacin, zinc, folate, as well as vitamins K, E, B6, B12, D, C, and A.

 So, in selecting the superfoods that comprise our list, we put nutrient density at the forefront of our criteria since this is the way science is leaning in its quest to give a legal definition to the term “superfood.”